William Tolman To Become Editor Of <i>Inorganic Chemistry</i>

-“Bill is a terrific choice,” says Eisenberg.
+“Bill is a terrific choice,” Eisenberg says.
 “The intellectual breadth of his science makes him ideally suited to lead Inorganic Chemistry.”

 Indeed, Tolman’s work spans bioinorganic chemistry, organometallic chemistry, and polymer chemistry.
 In the bioinorganic arena, his team builds small models of the metal-containing active sites of enzymes—with a goal of using these simple systems to probe the inner workings of such enzymes.
 His team also devises inorganic complexes that might function as catalysts for the synthesis of polymers from renewable resources.

-“The journal plays a really important role in the field of inorganic chemistry, which I care deeply about,” says Tolman.
+“The journal plays a really important role in the field of inorganic chemistry, which I care deeply about,” Tolman says.
 “Rich has done a superb job as editor.
 I’m not interested in making drastic changes.
 But I do hope to continue to improve the quality of the journal, boost the international character of our associate editor ranks, and use social media to broaden our reach.”

-“We are pleased to welcome Dr. Tolman in his new role as editor-in-chief,” says Susan King, senior vice president of the American Chemical Society’s journals publishing group.
+“We are pleased to welcome Dr. Tolman in his new role as editor-in-chief,” says Susan L. King, senior vice president of the ACS Journals Publishing Group.
 “Dr. Tolman’s broad perspective in the field, coupled with his drive for innovation, will ensure the journal continues to push new boundaries and meet the needs of the diverse inorganic chemistry community.”

 King commends Eisenberg “for his tireless and dedicated service to the global research community served by Inorganic Chemistry, for his commitment to excellence and rigor in peer review, and for introducing Dr. Tolman to editorial service through appointment as an associate editor in 2007.”